awsdocs/amazon-personalize-developer-guide/doc_source/working-with-predefined-recipes.md

 # Step 1: Choosing a recipe<a name="working-with-predefined-recipes"></a>

 Amazon Personalize provides recipes, based on common use cases, for training models\. *Recipes* are Amazon Personalize algorithms that are prepared for specific use cases\.
-With recipes, you can create a personalization system without prior machine learning experience\.

 Amazon Personalize recipes use the following during training:
 + Predefined attributes of your data